 - Leave the joint renewal EOI/application open in ICMS until the carer is granted provisional approval and withdraw the renewal EOI/application once the carer is provisionally approved.

 The approval decision for the carer will include an assessment of how their new circumstances will affect their ability to meet the safety, belonging and wellbeing needs of any children in their care.
 Previously gathered assessment information can be used in the new approval decision, so there should be no need to gather new initial assessment information.

 - Issue the carer with a new initial certificate of approval.

-- Complete a new Foster carer agreement, where applicable.
+- Complete a new foster carer agreement (for foster carers).

 - Review the placement agreement for any child in the care of the carer, where applicable.

 Respond to specific matters during the renewal period